 Berkeley Public Library Summer Reading Games is all new this year.
 Called “Read to the Rhythm” Berkeley has taken a page from the book of neighboring cities to open up the citywide reading challenge to babies on up.
 Register to play as early as May 15 with prizes available as soon as June 7.
 Game cards include 30 boxes in the grid.
 Players fill in a box each time they read or listen for 20 minutes; visit a library; download a song or magazine; stream music or movies (What the?!!); download an e-book or an audiobook; or explore an online database.
 Completed cards will be entered into a raffle.
 A variety of prizes are available.
 In years past, rewards included bowling at Albany Bowl, a paperback book, and a scoop of Fenton’s finest ice cream.

-The games run from June 13 to August 16.
+Berkeley games run from May 15 to September 7.
 Read more about the summer reading games here.

-Oakland Summer Reading Challenge includes online activities and stickers for every 15 minutes of reading.
-Earn prizes at 16 stickers.
-When you’ve earned 32 stickers, come choose your free book, pick up your prize packet, and be entered into the raffle for even more goodies (like an iPad!!).
+Oakland Summer Reading Challenge includes online activities and stickers for days of reading.
+Earn prizes at 10 days.
+When you’ve earned 20 days, come choose your free book, pick up your prize packet, and be entered into the raffle for even more goodies (like an iPad!!).
 Earn more raffle entries for each reading log you complete.

-El Cerrito Summer Reading Festival (and other Contra Costa County libraries) offer a program for pre-readers too.
-Kids age 2 thorugh 5th grade can participate and earn prizes.
+El Cerrito Summer Reading Festival (and other Contra Costa County libraries) offer a program for pre-readers too also, oddly enough, called “Read to the Rhythm.”
+Kids age 2 through 5th grade can participate and earn prizes.
 Our contributor, Cara, reports that the past three years (so from age 3), her daughter Brooklyn has gotten all sorts of museum passes, an inflatable globe or plane, and a book when she has completed hers.

 Have your kids played any of these games in summers past?
 Do other towns offer similar incentive plans?